Office of Transport Safety Investigations

 Click here to see the latest investigation reports published.
 Investigation reports published by OTSI are in the following formats:

 An initial report containing factual information available at the time of the occurrence and an assessment of the scope of further investigation that is warranted under the Passenger Transport Act 1990.

-A final report into an occurrence that is submitted to the NSW Minister for Transport and Roads and subsequently tabled in parliament.
+A final report into an occurrence that is submitted to the NSW Minister for Transport and subsequently tabled in parliament.
 These reports may contain additional factual information, analysis, findings and recommendations, depending on the scope of the investigation as per the Passenger Transport Act 1990.
 Draft investigation reports may be provided to directly interested parties (as restricted information) as per Passenger Transport Act 1990.